Scalingo/documentation/src/_posts/databases/influxdb/2000-01-01-dump-restore.md

 ---
-title: How to dump and restore my InfluxDB database on Scalingo
+title: How to dump and restore my Scalingo for InfluxDB® database on Scalingo
 nav: Dump and Restore
 modified_at: 2017-02-06 18:04:00
 index: 2